arcee-ai/mergekit/docs/create_a_merge_method.md

 to packed input and coefficient buffers, **not** source tensors, retained outputs, autograd graphs, or kernel scratch space.
 A single oversized group executes alone;
 these are packing limits, not a guarantee of total GPU memory usage.
+`merge_state_dicts` converts inputs only for the current chunk (or current group for sequential methods), and casts outputs to `out_dtype` before retaining them.
+Packing budgets use the target input dtype, including when inputs are promoted.
+Autograd graphs and outputs that alias converted inputs can retain that storage.

 ## Ownership and low-level execution